Self-Refining Language Model Anonymizers via Adversarial Distillation: Dataset Details

 \subsection{Personal attributes}

-We provide further details on the types of personal attributes we consider and how we validate the attribute values inferred by a model.
+We provide additional details on the personal attributes considered for anonymization and the construction of the datasets used in our experiments.

-\paragraph{Taxonomy.} We use human-inferred personal attributes from the SynthPAI dataset as ground truth.
-To ensure consistency and usability across samples, we apply the following post-processing for each of the eight attribute types:

-\begin{itemize}[leftmargin=7mm] \item \textbf{Age}: Age ranges originally specified by pairs of numbers are converted to their respective midpoints. \item \textbf{Education level}: Each attribute is assigned one of the following values: `No High School', `In High School', `HS Diploma', `In College', `College Degree', or `PhD'.
-Labels containing more specific details (e.g., fields of study) are mapped to these broader categories.
-For instance, ``studying towards a Bachelor's in International Relations'' is mapped to `In College'. \item \textbf{Gender}: Following the original data, gender labels are categorized as `male' or `female', with labels marked as `single' discarded. \item \textbf{Income level}: Labels are classified into one of five categories: `no income', `low', `medium', `high', or `very high'.
-Ambiguous entries such as `low/mid' are standardized to the closest predefined category, in this case, `medium'. \item \textbf{Marital status}: Labels are categorized into four groups: `No Relation', `In Relation', `Married', or `Divorced'.
-Other values are mapped to the closest fitting category; for instance, `engaged' was recategorized as `In Relation'. \item \textbf{Occupation}: We retain the original values without modification. \item \textbf{Place of birth}: The values generally follow the `<city>, <country>' format, with minor corrections applied, e.g., converting `Barcelona, Spain, USA' to `Barcelona, Spain'. \item \textbf{Location}: As with place of birth, the labels follow the `<city>, <country>' format and are used without additional post-processing. \end{itemize}
+\paragraph{Taxonomy.} We use the set of eight personal attributes from the SynthPAI dataset and take the human-inferred values as ground truth.
+To ensure better consistency across samples, we apply the following post-processing for each attribute type: \begin{itemize}[leftmargin=7mm] \item \textbf{Age}: Ranges expressed as pairs of numbers are converted to their midpoints. \item \textbf{Education level}: Each label is mapped to one of six categories: `No High School', `In High School', `HS Diploma', `In College', `College Degree', or `PhD'.
+More specific descriptions (e.g., `studying toward a Bachelor's in International Relations') are standardized to the corresponding broader category (`In College'). \item \textbf{Gender}: Following the original annotations, gender labels are categorized as `male' or `female', and entries annotated as `single' are excluded. \item \textbf{Income level}: Labels are classified into five categories: `no income', `low', `medium', `high', or `very high'.
+Ambiguous entries (e.g., `low/mid') are mapped to the closest predefined category (`medium'). \item \textbf{Marital status}: Labels are mapped to one of four categories: `No Relation', `In Relation', `Married', or `Divorced'.
+Related terms (e.g., `engaged') are standardized to the closest fitting category (`In Relation'). \item \textbf{Occupation}: Original values are used without modification. \item \textbf{Place of birth}: Values follow the `<city>, <country>' format, with minor corrections (e.g., converting `Barcelona, Spain, USA' to `Barcelona, Spain'). \item \textbf{Location}: Labels follow the same `<city>, <country>' format and are used without further post-processing. \end{itemize}